Please be ready with your application reference number starting with 'P'. For example P1234567

 The sentences an offender gets is proportional to the crime/offence they commit.
 The Penalties/sentencing legislation of the State (jurisdiction) will guide the Court in issuing the most appropriate sentencing for the crime.

-Most forms of dismissal orders where court-imposed conditions have been satisfied will generally not show up on a police check.
-Whether or not a Section 10 dismissal shows up on your police check will depend on the type of Section 10 dismissal that you get.
+Most forms of dismissal orders where court-imposed conditions have been satisfied will generally not show up on a Nationally Coordinated Criminal History Check.
+Whether or not a Section 10 dismissal shows up on your Nationally Coordinated Criminal History Check will depend on the type of Section 10 dismissal that you get.

 If the Court convicts you of a crime and issues sentencing;